ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d3 - LEGACY 1 - Deployment m2 (guided version).md

 ## Test our DB
 - test on Compass
   - IMPORTANT: replace `username` and `password` to the Connection String.
-  - (Optional) customiza DB name: "...mongodb.net/mydbname?"
+  - (Optional) customize DB name: "...mongodb.net/mydbname?"
       - ex: `mongodb+srv://<username>:<password>@<cluster_name>.jqzujwt.mongodb.net/<dbname(optional)>?retryWrites=true&w=majority`
   - If Compass is already open and connected to localhost, you will need to close it and open (the button to "disconnect" may not work, there's a bug)